All prices and checkout are in $USD. Click in the top right corner to show prices in other currencies!

 50 %

-We kick off our day early, with the sun rising, to make the most of our adventure.
+We kick off our day early in order to make the most of our adventure.
 Our first destination is Kamakura, an ancient imperial city and one of the first capital cities of Japan.
 We'll explore a variety of temples and palaces, each one offering a glimpse into Kamakura's rich history.
-With luck on our side, and clear skies, we may even catch a glimpse of the iconic Mount Fuji.
 One of the highlights of our visit will be the Great Buddha, a magnificent statue that has stood the test of time, surviving numerous typhoons and even a tsunami that ravaged the temple surrounding it.
+It's also one of the very few Buddha statues that can be visited from the inside.
+Shall we go in?

 We head back to Tokyo by train and arrive refreshed and ready to explore more of the city's culture and history.
 We visit Ueno Park, one of the most significant parks in the city, home to many temples and shrines.
 The most notable is the Gojo Tenjinsha Shinto shrine, which can be reached by walking through a pathway lined with traditional red torii gates.
-Food is a fundamental part of any country's culture, and tonight's dinner is no exception.
-We immerse ourselves in the vibrant streets of Ameyoko Market, near Ueno Park, and sample various Japanese street foods, starting with the delicious takoyaki- golden fried balls filled with octopus, tempura scraps, ginger and onion.
-A true taste sensation!
+Food is a fundamental part of any country's culture, so tonight's dinner will be no exception.
+We immerse ourselves in the vibrant streets of Ameyoko Market, near Ueno Park.
+Let's get our taste buds ready!

 day 3